ahmetkapusuz/clean-code-javascript/README.md

 }

 const $ = new DOMTraverser({
-  rootNode: document.getElementsByTagName("body"),
+  rootNode: document.getElementsByTagName('body'),
-  animationModule() {} // Most of the time, we won't need to animate when traversing.
+  animationModule() {}, // Most of the time, we won't need to animate when traversing.
   // ...
 });
 ```